RootsCodingClub/quotes-for-developers/README.md

 FIVE
 “One of the best programming skills you can have is knowing when to walk away for a while.” – Oscar Godson

+SIX
+"It's hard enough to find an error in your code when you're looking for it; it's even harder when you've assumed your code is error-free." - Steve McConnell